Clery Act Policy

 - Clery Act Crimes

-Certain crimes specified in the Clery Act on which the campus must compile statistics of reports made to the DPS, CSAs and local law enforcement, including aggravated assault; arson; burglary; motor vehicle theft; murder and non-negligent manslaughter; negligent manslaughter; robbery; sexual assault; hate crimes; domestic violence; dating violence; and stalking.
+Certain crimes specified in the Clery Act on which the campus must compile statistics of reports made to the DPS, CSAs and local law enforcement, including aggravated assault; arson; burglary; motor vehicle theft; manslaughter by negligence; murder and non-negligent manslaughter; robbery; sex offenses; hate crimes; domestic violence; dating violence; and stalking.

 - Clery Compliance Officer